tonggooscar/atoz/readme.md

 ## About Atoz Installation

 - Clone with using git clone from this repository to your root hosting
-- Create database, set the config at .env (host, username & password).
+- Create database, set the config at .env (host, username & password)
+- Run Composer update
 - Run Migration "php artisan migrate"
 - Run Seeder "php artisan db:seed"